Overview

 The price trajectories do not attempt to represent the fluctuations and price cycles that characterise commodity markets in practice.
 The potential for volatility is ever present, especially in systems that are undergoing a necessary and profound transformation.

 An increasing range and variety of carbon pricing schemes are coming into operation around the world.
-There are 68 direct carbon pricing instruments existing today, covering more than 40 countries.
-Global carbon pricing revenue in 2021 increased by almost 60% from 2020 levels, to around USD 84 billion
+There are 75 direct carbon pricing instruments existing today, covering around 50 countries and 40 subnational jurisdictions.

-The STEPS includes only existing and announced initiatives, whereas in the APS and NZE additional measures of varying stringency and scope are assumed to be introduced.
+The STEPS includes only existing and scheduled initiatives, whereas in the APS and NZE additional measures of varying stringency and scope are assumed to be introduced.
 In the NZE, for example, carbon prices are in place in all regions, rising by 2050 to an average of USD 250/tonne CO2 in advanced economies, to USD 200/tonne CO2 in emerging market and developing economies with net zero emissions pledges, and to lower levels elsewhere.
-As with other policy measures, CO2 prices need to be introduced carefully, with a view to the likely consequences and distributional impacts.

 We assume that energy-related consumption subsidies are gradually reduced over the projection period, though at varying rates across the GEC Model regions and the scenarios.
-In the Announced Pledges Scenario the oil price is lower than in the Stated Policies Scenario.
+In the Announced Pledges Scenario and the Net Zero Emissions by 2050 Scenario, the oil price is lower than in the Stated Policies Scenario.
 In order to counteract a rebound effect in the transport sector from lower gasoline and diesel prices, a CO2 tax is introduced in the form of an increase of fuel duty to keep end-user prices at the same level as in the Stated Policies Scenario.
-All prices are expressed in US dollars per tonne of oil equivalent and assume no change in exchange rates.
+All prices are expressed in US dollars per tonne of oil equivalent and assume no change in exchange rates over the projection period.

-For electricity end-use prices, the model calculates prices as a sum of the wholesale electricity price, system operation costs, transmission & distribution costs, other supply costs, and taxes and subsidies.
+For electricity end-use prices, the model calculates prices as a sum of the wholesale electricity price, system operation cost, transmission and distribution costs, supply costs, and taxes and subsidies.
+Wholesale prices are calculated based on the costs of generation in each region, under the assumption that all plants recover their variable costs and that new additions recover their full costs of generation, including their capital costs.

-• The operation and maintenance costs of electricity generation and storage plants; and
+- the operation and maintenance costs of electricity generation plants

-• The variable costs of coal, natural gas, oil and other fuels inputs and, if applicable, CO2 cost of generation plants’ output.
+- the variable fuel cost and, if applicable, CO2 cost of generation plants’ output.

 The IEA measures fossil fuel consumption subsidies using a price-gap approach.
 This compares final end-user prices with reference prices, which correspond to the full cost of supply, or, where appropriate, the international market price, adjusted for the costs of transportation and distribution.
 The estimates cover subsidies to fossil fuels consumed by end-users and subsidies to fossil-fuel inputs to electricity generation.